County served: Alachua

 - Umbilical cord care

 The program is overseen by Healthy Start of North Central Florida and is a collaboration between hospitals, home health agencies, childbirth providers and social service agencies throughout the county.
-Funded by the Alachua County Board of County Commissioners as recommended by the Children’s Services Advisory Board.
+Supported by the Children’s Trust of Alachua County.